Mazhar004/python-data-visualization/Fibonacci/README.md

     count=6
     output= 0 1 1 2 3 5
   ```
- * This problem is solved boh in conventional & recursive way
+ * This problem is solved both in conventional & recursive way